 Because the ultraviolet light is able to completely destroy pathogens, it is incredibly effective on viruses, bacteria, and fungi — much more effective than traditional disinfection.
 Other forms of disinfection like chemical disinfectants can’t get rid of pathogens as effectively, and they also have many negative side effects.

-UV devices like the Far-UV Sterilray™ can kill 99.99% of bacteria in less than four seconds, which is much quicker and more efficient than both other types of UV devices and traditional disinfecting methods.
+Equipment that utilizes UV-FORCE® technologycan kill 99.99% of bacteria in less than four seconds, which is much quicker and more efficient than both other types of UV devices and traditional disinfecting methods.

 Where UV Sterilization Can Be Used